 Twenty-five dead.
 Sixty-nine wounded.

-That was the toll of mass shootings in Georgia in 2015, according to a nationwide database of gun violence.
+That’s the toll of mass shootings in Georgia so far in 2015, according to a nationwide database of gun violence.

-The shootingtracker.com database counted 19 mass shootings – defined as killing or wounding four or more people – in Georgia last year.
+The shootingtracker.com database counts 19 mass shootings – defined as killing or wounding four or more people – in Georgia this year.
 The database compiles information from news reports on shootings with multiple victims – on average, more than one a day.

-Most shootings get relatively little attention, at least compared to the rampage that left 14 dead and 17 injured in San Bernardino, California.
+Most shootings get relatively little attention, at least compared to the rampage that left 14 dead and 17 injured in San Bernardino, California, on Wednesday.
 Or the October shooting that killed 10 and wounded seven at an Oregon community college.
 Or the June massacre of nine people inside Emanuel African Methodist Episcopal Church in Charleston, South Carolina.

 But as the database underscores, casualties mount in shootings that barely register in the national news.

-In Georgia, the number of mass shootings in 2015 equals 2014’s total (with almost a month left, of course).
+In Georgia, the number of mass shootings this year equals 2014’s total (with almost a month left, of course).
 Both years nearly tripled the seven recorded in 2013.

-Most of the fatalities occurred in a series of family-violence cases: five were killed in Troup County in January, five in Douglasville in February, and four in Forsyth County in July.
+Most of this year's fatalities occurred in a series of family-violence cases: five were killed in Troup County in January, five in Douglasville in February, and four in Forsyth County in July.